mamunm/DGKL/README.md

 ## Overview

-This repository contains implementations for uncertainty quantification in catalysis research, with a focus on machine learning approaches.
-The project uses PyTorch and related libraries for deep learning implementations.
+Implements the code for the paper "Deep Graph Kernel Learning for Material & Atomic Level Uncertainty Quantification in Adsorption Energy Prediction".

 ## Project Structure

 - `cat_uncertainty/`: Main package containing the core implementation
-- `experiments/`: Directory containing experimental scripts and results
+- `experiments/`: Directory containing experimental scripts.
+Results are not included due to size limit.

 ## Dependencies